city41/ereader-tools/README.md

 ### svg

-Long term, this will be the main output format and likely the only supported format.
+Long term, this may be the main output format and likely the only supported format.
 With svg, `--dpi` is not supported.
 The resulting svg image can be scaled to any size needed, so dpi is irrelevant.

+That assumes svg actually provides improvements.
+It might not.
+It does allow for controlling the gap between the dots, which should help with ink bleed that varies from printer to printer.
+Whether this is actually true or not remains to be seen.

 # Development